tenaciousR/Lyric-Analysis/README.md

 ## Process

 * Pandas will read the csv file and save it as a variable to parse through in order to define which artist to select and analyze.
+We can use artist.head() to view the first 5 songs retrieved.

 ![F00B4F4F-0FE3-42FB-9871-2BD0736A8903_4_5005_c](https://user-images.githubusercontent.com/55423732/71784743-d3b26200-2fc4-11ea-9690-eb60343b53e9.jpeg)

+* Now to clean up the csv we are reading, set the variable `songs` to include only header fields needed.
+This inlcudes **song**, **lyrics**, and **year**

 Removing common words and selecting a theme per top words used in songs of that year